OHIF/Viewers/docs/latest/extensions/index.md

 | [Toolbar](./modules/toolbar.md)                   | Adds buttons or custom components to the toolbar                 | Toolbar button, nested buttons, custom            |
 | [Viewport](./modules/viewport.md)                 | Adds a component responsible for rendering a "DisplaySet"        | `<CornerstoneViewport />`, `<DicomPdfViewport />` |

+<figure style="text-align: center; font-style: italic;">Tbl.
+Module types with abridged descriptions and examples.
+Each module links to a dedicated documentation page.</figure>

 ### Contexts

 The `@ohif/viewer` tracks "active contexts" that extensions can use to scope